eea/gemet/docs/api/source/api.rst

 .. function:: fetchThemes(lang)

-   For the given language, :func:`fetchThemes` function returns the list of themes found in the GEMET database.
+   For the given language, :func:`fetchThemes` method returns the list of themes found in the GEMET database.
 Its only parameter, *lang* represents the language code. ::